Media

 In 1979, CITES listed the Alligator mississippiensis in Appendix II, authorising its worldwide trade under strict regulations.
 American alligators are still listed on Appendix II because of their similarity to other endangered or threatened crocodilian species.
 Thanks to the universal CITES marking rule, American alligators are recognised as one of the most traceable species.

 The mapping of the supply chain of AQC Members identifies the 15 alligator farms supplying the skins used for the bracelets.
-100% of these farms are certified, mostly by the ICFA and also by the SRCP.
+100% of these farms are certified, mostly by ICFA and also by SRCP.
 It is important to note that both certifications guarantee that the slaughter of reptiles complies with Chapter 7.14 ‘Killing of reptiles for their skin, meat and other products’ of the Terrestrial Animal Health Code of the World Organisation for Animal Health (WOAH).

 2 MILLION IN THE WILD